Lee Kim Shin

-Dato Sri Lee Kim Shin (李景勝 (李景胜, Lǐ Jǐngshèng, Lí Kéng-sèng); born 28 February 1950), is a Sarawak politician who has served as Sarawak Minister of Transport in the Gabungan Parti Sarawak (GPS) administration under Premier Datuk Patinggi Abang Abdul Rahman Johari Abang Openg since August 2019 and Member of the Sarawak State Legislative Assembly (MLA) for Senadin since September 1996.
+Lee Kim Shin (李景勝 (李景胜, Lǐ Jǐngshèng, Lí Kéng-sèng); born 28 February 1950), is a Sarawak politician who has served as Sarawak Minister of Transport in the Gabungan Parti Sarawak (GPS) administration under Premier Datuk Patinggi Abang Abdul Rahman Johari Abang Openg since August 2019 and Member of the Sarawak State Legislative Assembly (MLA) for Senadin since September 1996.
 He is a member of the Sarawak United Peoples' Party (SUPP), a component party of the ruling GPS coalition.

 Education

 Lee graduated from the University of Science, Malaysia (USM) with a Bachelor of Social Science (B.Soc.Sc.)
 (Hons).
 He was also conferred with a Doctor of Letters honoris causa from Curtin University, Western Australia.